jliuuuuu/CSCE435Project/Report.md

 ### Figures
 We currently do not have any figures for merge sort at the moment

+### Bubble Sort Performance Evaluation
+### Algorithm Description
+Bubble Sort is a sorting algorithm that works by repeatedly swapping adjacent elements if they are in the wrong order.
+- Distribute Data: divide list into parts and distribute among processes.
+Each process will work on its on portion of the list.
+- Local Bubble Sort: each process performs a bubble sort on its part
+- Exchange & Merge: after bubble sort, exchange elements with neighboring processes and perform comparisons and swaps to ensure that it is sorted.
+Uses MPI_Barrier

+### What are you comparing?
+This algorithm will compare different array sizes with different numbers of processors to indicate what the most optimal conditions are for parallelism to have the greatest impact on speedup and performance.

+### Problem sizes
+- array sizes: 2^16, 2^20, 2^24, 2^28
+- number of processors: 2, 4, 8, 16, 32, 64

+### Amount of resources
+- Grace HPC Cluster (grace.hprc.tamu.edu)

+### Figures
+We currently do not have any figures for bubble sort at the moment

 ### 3a.
 Caliper instrumentation
 Please use the caliper build `/scratch/group/csce435-f23/Caliper/caliper/share/cmake/caliper` (same as lab1 build.sh) to collect caliper files for each experiment you run.